Ready to make your first purchase? Here are a few pointers…

 You can run a vehicle history report which gives you information about the vehicle – from the title to the damage or repair history.
 But a vehicle history is limited to the information the previous owner updated into the database.

 You can also request a physical inspection.
-This can be done by hiring an inspection company to carry out a detailed inspection of the current condition of the vehicle.
+Hire an inspection company to carry out a detailed inspection of the current condition of the vehicle.
 This cost a few thousand dollars but you will have detailed information on the vehicle’s condition.

 Then how do you handle electrical issues?